 Artificial sugars can also mess with your brain and nervous system…and definitely won’t make you drop any pounds.
 That’s because as soon as you taste them, your body releases insulin BEFORE it realizes there isn’t actually sugar there.
 This makes you crave more sugar, and makes you hungry.
 So, you may end up overeating, and gaining weight!

 While on the my 21-Day Bone Broth Diet, you should avoid all added sugars on the days you’re not fasting.
 However, once you complete the diet, a little sweetness in moderation is okay.
+My favorite sweeteners are:

 - Coconut, date, and palm sugar